scala/docs.scala-lang/_tour/tour-of-scala.md

 ## Scala is extensible ##

 In practice, the development of domain-specific applications often requires domain-specific language extensions.
-Scala provides a unique combination of language mechanisms that make it easy to smoothly add new language constructs in the form of libraries.
+Scala provides a unique combination of language mechanisms that make it straightforward to add new language constructs in the form of libraries.

 In many cases, this can be done without using meta-programming facilities such as macros.
 For example,